Rakim: 2011–present: Reunion with Eric B. and G.O.D.'s Network: Reb7rth

-Reunion with Eric B. (2016–present)

 On October 20, 2016, it was announced via Twitter that Rakim had reunited with Eric B. after 23 years.
 The duo teased a potential reunion tour the next morning, hosting a poll for the fans to give their opinion on what city Eric B. & Rakim should start the tour.
 Four locations were the potential candidates: New York City, Las Vegas, London, and Australia.
 Since the announcement of the reunion, fans have speculated if the two will drop a new studio album in the near future.